sumed-h/Group-3/README.md

   ### Predictive Model: Model to support Zillow's price prediction for a new house

    Using infomation gleaned from the inferential models, we made a several predictive models.
 However the models we made performed less well than the model currently in use by our client.
+By running the predictive models with differenct data points selected by through our inferential modeling process, we were able to improve the accuracy of our model.
+We outperformed our baseline model, but our mrse is nearly 40% of our target.